-ot available for 2014 ot available for 2016 ot available for 2016 sectors and academics on an ad hoc basis and engaging parliamentarians, in accordance with the 2014-2015 roadmap (being redefined for 2016).
+The Decree establishing a National Council for the Fight against Malnutrition (CNLM), submitted to the President will be reviewed, in light of the new Constitution.
+In the meantime, the focal point, the Minister General Secretary of the Presidency, is convening United Nations teams, governmental sectors and academics on an ad hoc basis and engaging parliamentarians, in accordance with the 2014-2015 roadmap (being redefined for 2016).
 There is a need to increase the participation of the private sector and civil society, which will commence once the CNLM has been implemented.